bryanmontalvan/SNIPPINS/README.md

 # SNIPPINS

-A web tool used to take quick screen captures and download it with ease
+A web tool used to take quick screen captures and download it with ease, created with Vanilla JS/HTML/CSS

 Link to the page:
 https://bryanmontalvan.github.io/SNIPPINS/